• Skip to primary navigation

 This gives them a rich, juicy flavor.
 Wings have two sections - drumette and wingette.

-They are tender and succulent.
+They are tender and juicy.

 Chicken legs are great roasted, grilled, or braised.